ambroseling/Tensorflow/README.md

-# Tensorflow
+# Tensorflow Developer Certificate Repository
-This is a repository for all the code I write to prepare for the Tensorflow developer certificate exam
+This is a repository for all the code I wrote to prepare for the Tensorflow developer certificate exam

 ## Volume 1: Fundamentals (Simple Classification & Regression)